-In response to this, Dubai Cares committed at least 10% of all its funding for education in emergencies to research at the 2016 World Humanitarian Summit.
-This research envelope titled, Evidence for Education in Emergencies (E-Cubed), focuses on generating evidence on effective preparedness and response strategies in EiE.
-The envelope aims to fund rigorous research geared to inform the policies and practices of international and national decision makers, implementing agencies, and other local stakeholders involved in education in emergencies.
-The convening of partnerships between academia and implementing agencies is a practice Dubai Cares hopes to encourage in order to foster effective cooperation amongst different actors within EiE, thereby ensuring that research is both relevant and actionable.
+In 2016 at the World Humanitarian Summit Dubai Cares committed at least 10% of all its funding for education in emergencies to research.
+This research envelope titled, Evidence for Education in Emergencies (E-Cubed), aimed to fund rigorous research geared to inform the policies and practices of international and national decision makers, implementing agencies, and other local stakeholders involved in education in emergencies.
+Dubai Cares also prioritized research partnerships through this envelope with the hope to foster effective cooperation amongst different actors within EiE, thereby ensuring that research is both relevant and actionable.

-The E-Cubed research envelope contains $10 million USD to be dispersed over a period of 5 years.
-Each year a new call for proposals is announced with a funding pool of roughly $2 million USD.
+The E-Cubed research envelope contained $10 million USD, dispersed between 2017-2020.
+Each year a new call for proposals was announced with a funding pool of roughly $2 million USD.

 INEE-Dubai Cares Partnership

-In 2017, Dubai Cares partnered with INEE to design and manage the E-Cubed fund.
-This partnership aligns with INEE’s strategic priority to provide, curate, and organize knowledge to inform policy and practice.
-INEE’s role in this partnership is to coordinate the proposal submission process and proposal review for Dubai Cares.
-To ensure rigorous and unbiased review, INEE convenes an independent Advisory Panel made up of policy makers, academics and practitioners who review proposals in an anonymous process.
-Out of this review process, a small group of proposals are shortlisted based on their overall score and recommendations from the advisory panelists.
-Shortlisted proposals are then shared with Dubai Cares who make final funding decisions.
-Once final funding decisions are announced, Dubai Cares coordinates the disbursement of funds and manages ongoing grants.
+This partnership aligned with INEE’s strategic priority to provide, curate, and organize knowledge to inform policy and practice.
+INEE’s role in this partnership was to coordinate pre-award proposal submission and review processes, while Dubai Cares selected proposals to fund and managed all post-award grants.
+To ensure rigorous and unbiased review, INEE convened an independent Advisory Panel made up of policy makers, academics, and practitioners who reviewed proposals in an anonymous process.
+Out of this review process, a small group of proposals were shortlisted annually based on their overall score and recommendations from the advisory panelists.
+Shortlisted proposals were then shared with Dubai Cares who made all funding decisions.
+Once funding decisions were announced, Dubai Cares managed all post-award processes including the disbursement of funds and management of ongoing grants.